+GB895 Quality Management (3.00 cr.)

-GB895Quality Management(3.00 cr.)Prerequisite:GB701.
-Focuses on and develops principlesand concepts of quality management, continuousimprovement processes, business process reengineering,leadership for quality, and customer-driven quality.Students develop an understanding of a total qualitymanagement philosophy as a sustainable competitiveadvantage and way of life in their organization.
-Topicsinclude the history and logic of continuous improvement,business process reengineering, total quality management basic and advanced tools, team development,leadership for change, and implementing quality.
+Prerequisite: GB701.
+Focuses on and develops principles and concepts of quality management, continuous improvement processes, business process reengineering, leadership for quality, and customer-driven quality.
+Students develop an understanding of a total quality management philosophy as a sustainable competitive advantage and way of life in their organization.
+Topics include the history and logic of continuous improvement, business process reengineering, total quality management basic and advanced tools, team development, leadership for change, and implementing quality.

-GB896 Power and Influence
+GB896 Power and Influence (3.00 cr.)

-Prerequisite: All core courses.
+Prerequisite: All foundation courses.
 Develops the understanding that organizations are political entities where power and influence are key mechanisms by which things get done.
 Students learn to define power and its sources; analyze work relationships; identify and use influence tactics effectively and ethically; and use power and influence over the course of their career.
 Topics include power dynamics in organizations, managing networks of relationships, team management, and career management.

 GB897 Negotiation and Dispute Resolution (3.00 cr.)

-Prerequisite: All core courses.
+Prerequisite: All foundation courses.
 Provides the opportunity to learn and practice negotiation methods and skills and to learn about the uses of mediation and arbitration as alternative methods of dispute resolution.
 Students learn to demonstrate an informed understanding of negotiation, mediation, and arbitration, including ethical issues and legal considerations relevant to them; demonstrate and explain their own negotiation and mediation skills; and identify and use relevant sources of information (print, electronic, and practitioner) to research and report on questions pertaining to negotiation, mediation, and arbitration.
 Negotiation and mediation exercises and invited experts are used along with lectures.
 Topics include positional bargaining; mutual gains bargaining; preparation for negotiation; negotiating tactics; cross-cultural negotiating; negotiating and gender; ethical and legal issues relevant to negotiating; the mediation process and role of the mediator; the arbitration process; and the use of mediation and arbitration in lieu of litigation.

-EXECUTIVE AND GRADUATE PROGRAMS IN MANAGEMENT MASTER OF SCIENCE IN FINANCE
+MASTER OF SCIENCE IN FINANCE

-OFFICE: Timonium Campus, Room 08F TELEPHONE: 410-617-5067
+Office: Timonium Campus, Room 08F

+Director, Graduate Business Programs:

-DIRECTOR, GRADUATE BUSINESS PROGRAMS: Ann Attanasio
+Ann Attanasio

-ACADEMIC DIRECTOR: Walter J. Reinhart, Associate Professor
+Academic Director: Walter J. Reinhart,

+Associate Professor